brdiep113/forecasting_us_election/README.md

 Inputs contain data that are unchanged from their original source.
 We use two datasets to build our model:

-- [Survey data - Tanya detail how you got the survey data]
+- [Survey data - To obtain the survey data navigate to "https://www.voterstudygroup.org/publication/nationscape-data-set".
+Once there type in your information at the bottom of the page and click submit request.
+You will recieve an email detailing when you can download the data.]
-- [ACS data - Brian detail how you got the ACS data]
+- [ACS data - To obtain the ACS data first register an account at "https://usa.ipums.org".
+After registering, apply for access of the ACS data and login to the website.
+Once logged in navigate to Create your custom data set and click "Get Data".
+Select the "" surveys and the "" variables.
+Once done click view cart and then click create data extract.
+Change the dataset to "" file type and add a description to the dataset.
+Once finished click submit extract and download the file once it's ready.]

 Outputs contain data that are modified from the input data, the report, and supporting material.